Skip $hipping Cost!

 Maybe, if everyone were taking film photos, an iPhone pic would seem special and different.
 But that's not happening, and I don't think it will anytime soon.

-A mediocre digital camera can be upwards of $600, but film cameras have been around for a long time, and there are so, so, many excellent used cameras just waiting for you.
-You can get all the gear you need to shoot incredible film photos - for under $60.
+A mediocre digital camera can be upwards of $600, but film cameras have been around for longer, and now there are so, so, many excellent used analog cameras just waiting for you.
+You can get all the gear you need to shoot film for sixty bucks.

 Still, if you want to spend a lot of money and get a very rare film camera, you certainly can.
-You'd be in the company of many contemporary photo journalists, and the most technical of all photographers, who still use film today.
-You'd be in the company of legends, and also average idiots, like me.
+You'd be in the company of some fancy photo journalists, and some brillinatly intense nerd photographers.
+You'd be in the company of legends!
+And also average idiots, like me.
 Cheers.

 ( Try this camera, and get some of the film listed above ^^ )